spdes/computational-sde-intro-lecture/README.md

 - pass the three exercise assignments,
 - present the project work.
 Depending on the number of students, you may do the project work in group.

-If you would like to get 9 credits, you need to fullfill the requirements for the 6 credits as stated above, and in addition,
+If you would like to get 9 credits, you need to fulfill the requirements for the 6 credits as stated above, and in addition,

 - actively participate all the seminar lectures,
 - Select five from all the seminar lectures, then pass the exercises of the selected, or do a writing assignment if the lecture has no exercise.
 (We will define the writing assignment later).